Isabela Cotecchia

 Avocados are one of the fastest-growing crops in the 21st century, both peels and seeds release a strong pigment that can dye both paper and textiles.

-Coffee (Brown) on Paper
+Coffee (Brown)

 Coffee grounds are a post-consumer waste that is largely available in cities.
 As it goes through a boiling process during coffee making it is not contaminated and is intuitively stored in a specific space in the coffee machine without mixing with other waste sources, which makes it a great option for sustainable pigments.